ssamyrepo/postgres/PG-intro.md

      - **Licensing**: PostgreSQL is open-source and free, unlike proprietary databases like Oracle.

 ### 2. **Installation of PostgreSQL**
-   - **On Windows**: The video walks through downloading the PostgreSQL installer, setting up the database, and accessing it via the command line and PGAdmin4.
    - **On Linux**: The installation process involves using the Yum repository, initializing the database, and starting the PostgreSQL service.
 The video also covers creating a new user and role.

 ### 3. **PostgreSQL Architecture**